 Did you know that the Beagle is among the Top 10 most popular dog breeds in the world?

 Originated in England, Beagle is a small-sized hound that doesn’t hunt by sight, instead, it hunts by scent.
-Beagle is intelligent, healthy, and has a good temperament, that makes it a popular pet dog in many countries.
+Beagle is intelligent, healthy, and has a good temperament, which makes it a popular pet dog in many countries.

 13 Interesting Beagle Facts You Must Know